 And invasion from the East has continued in an ever-increasing flood of tourists – accelerated since 2006 by the world’s highest railway linking Lhasa to Beijing and Shanghai and which last year carried nearly 20 million passengers – who give an annual boost of some US$7.8bn to Tibet’s economy… but whose heavy footfall are damaging and degrading some of its most stunning sites.
 Even the Potala has not been immune.

 Today, like other towns of central plateau, yaks, pigs and chickens forage in Gyantse’s dusty roads, which are lined with shops and restaurants run by ethnic Han migrants, whom many Tibetans see as the most recent wave of invaders.
 Downtown rooftops and walls are ‘decorated’ with drying patties of yak dung that form the fuel for most homes, and these share space with fetish animal skulls, Buddhist prayer flags… and modern TV aerials – one of the many ancient/modern contradictions which punctuate travel across the Roof of the World.

-Where the only set of traffic lights in the main street of Lhasa check, impartially, a steady flow of modern limousines, battered lorries, tricycle tuk-tuk taxis, and yak-drawn farmers’ wagons.
+Where the only set of traffic lights in the main street of Lhasa check, impartially, a steady flow of modern limousines like the ones from Dream Limousines in Detroit, battered lorries, tricycle tuk-tuk taxis, and yak-drawn farmers’ wagons.